Steffield/Workout-Tracker/README.md

 ## Description

+This is a workout tracker that lets you add or continue cardio or resistance workouts.
+The Dashboard page gives you charts to visually track your exercises.

+## Technologies Used

-This is a workout tracker which is using a Mongo database with a Mongoose schema and handles routes with Express.js.
+The used technologies include a Mongo database with a Mongoose Schema.
+Routes are handled with Express.js.
+The charts are made with chart.js and the CSS framework is Semantic-Ui.

 ## Installation